Aller au contenu

 The electrocardiogram (ECG) is a non-invasive, painless and rapid test that records the heart's electrical activity using electrodes placed on the surface of the body.
 It is the most widely prescribed first-line cardiac examination in medicine - available in less than 5 minutes, without risk and at low cost - and provides essential diagnostic information on heart rhythm, atrioventricular and intraventricular conduction, the morphology of the heart chambers and the state of the myocardium (ischemia, necrosis, pericarditis).
 The physical principle is based on the detection of electrical potential variations generated by the successive depolarization and repolarization of myocardial cells: the P wave reflects atrial depolarization; the QRS complex, ventricular depolarization; the T (and U) wave, ventricular repolarization.
 A standard 12-lead ECG explores the heart in the frontal plane (limb leads: DI, DII, DIII, aVR, aVL, aVF) and in the horizontal plane (precordial leads: V1 to V6).
 The ECG is produced at a standard paper speed of 25 mm/s (1 small square = 0.04 sec; 1 large square = 0.20 sec) and a calibration of 10 mm/mV (1 mm = 0.1 mV).
 The systematic and rigorous reading of an ECG follows a standardized sequence: heart rate → rhythm (sinus or non-sinus) → electrical axis → intervals (PR, QRS, QT/QTc) → wave morphology (P, QRS, ST, T, U) → conclusion.
 A normal ECG does not exclude significant heart disease - up to 50 % of ECGs are normal in stable angina, and an ECG may be normal in the early hours of a myocardial infarction (MI); clinical correlation is therefore always essential.

-• Cardiac symptoms : chest pain (suspected acute coronary syndrome - ACS - or pulmonary embolism); palpitations (arrhythmia - tachycardia, atrial fibrillation, flutter, ESV, SVT); syncope or lipothymia (atrioventricular block, Brugada syndrome, long QT, aortic stenosis); unexplained dyspnea (heart failure, pericarditis, tamponade); lower-limb edema (decompensated heart disease).
+• Heart symptoms chest pain (suspected acute coronary syndrome - ACS - or pulmonary embolism); palpitations (arrhythmia - tachycardia, atrial fibrillation, flutter, ESV, SVT); syncope or lipothymia (atrioventricular block, Brugada syndrome, long QT, aortic stenosis); unexplained dyspnea (heart failure, pericarditis, tamponade); lower-limb edema (decompensated heart disease).

-• Preoperative and pre-anaesthetic workup : recommended for patients ≥40-50 years of age or with cardiovascular risk factors (hypertension, diabetes, smoking, dyslipidemia, history of coronary heart disease) before any intermediate- or high-risk surgery; perioperative cardiac risk assessment (Lee score - Revised Cardiac Risk Index)
+• Preoperative and Pre-anesthetic Evaluation: recommended for patients ≥40-50 years of age or with cardiovascular risk factors (hypertension, diabetes, smoking, dyslipidemia, history of coronary heart disease) before any intermediate- or high-risk surgery; perioperative cardiac risk assessment (Lee score - Revised Cardiac Risk Index)

-• Chronic disease and drug monitoring: hypertension (left ventricular hypertrophy); heart failure (ejection fraction monitoring - indirect correlation); chronic renal failure (hyperkalemia - sharp T waves, QRS widening); QTc-prolonging drugs (class IA/III antiarrhythmics, antipsychotics, antiemetics - domperidone, azithromycin, hydroxychloroquine, methadone); tricyclic antidepressants (QRS + PR + QTc prolongation)
+• Monitoring of chronic diseases and medications: hypertension (left ventricular hypertrophy); heart failure (ejection fraction monitoring - indirect correlation); chronic renal failure (hyperkalemia - sharp T waves, QRS widening); QTc-prolonging drugs (class IA/III antiarrhythmics, antipsychotics, antiemetics - domperidone, azithromycin, hydroxychloroquine, methadone); tricyclic antidepressants (QRS + PR + QTc prolongation)

-• Preventive health check and sport : screening for cardiopathies at risk of sudden death in athletes (Brugada syndrome, hypertrophic cardiomyopathy - HCM, Wolff-Parkinson-White syndrome - WPW, congenital long QT); pre-employment check-up (certain high-risk jobs - drivers, pilots, divers); annual check-up for patients with high cardiovascular risk factors
+• Preventive health check-up and sports: screening for cardiopathies at risk of sudden death in athletes (Brugada syndrome, hypertrophic cardiomyopathy - HCM, Wolff-Parkinson-White syndrome - WPW, congenital long QT); pre-employment check-up (certain high-risk jobs - drivers, pilots, divers); annual check-up for patients with high cardiovascular risk factors

 Systematic reading and frequent anomalies

-Parameter / AnomalyNormal values, mechanism and ECG presentationClinical significance and treatment
+Setting / AnomalyNormal values, mechanism, and ECG presentationClinical significance and management

 Heart rate and sinus rhythm

-Normal frequency: 60-100 bpm (rapid method: 300 ÷ number of large squares between 2 QRS complexes); bradycardia: 100 bpm; sinus rhythm: positive P wave in DII, negative in aVR, identical morphology before each QRS, with constant PR interval 120-200 ms; normal electrical axis: between -30° and +90° (positive QRS complex in DI and aVF); left axial deviation (-30° to -90°): left anterior hemibloc, LVH, inferior MI; right axial deviation (+90° to +180°): DAH, pulmonary embolism, VHD, BPH Sinus bradycardia: often benign (sportsman, vagotonia, sleep, medications - beta-blockers, digoxin, amiodarone); symptomatic bradycardia (<40 bpm, syncope) → cardiological evaluation + Holter ECG; sinus tachycardia: always secondary (fever, pain, anemia, hypovolemia, hyperthyroidism, PE, heart failure, anxiety, medication) → treat underlying cause; non-sinus rhythm → analysis of P waves and P/QRS ratio to identify mechanism
+Normal frequency: 60-100 bpm (quick method: 300 ÷ number of large squares between 2 QRS complexes); bradycardia: 100 bpm; sinus rhythm: P wave positive in DII, negative in aVR, identical morphology before each QRS, with constant PR interval 120-200 ms; normal electrical axis: between −30° and +90° (qrs complex positive in DI and aVF); left axis deviation (−30° to −90°): left anterior hemiblock, LVH, inferior MI; right axis deviation (+90° to +180°): RA, pulmonary embolism, RVH, left posterior hemiblock Sinus bradycardia: often benign (athletes, vagotonia, sleep, medications—beta-blockers, digoxin, amiodarone); symptomatic bradycardia (<40 bpm, syncope) → cardiological evaluation + ECG Holter; sinus tachycardia: always secondary (fever, pain, anemia, hypovolemia, hyperthyroidism, PE, heart failure, anxiety, medications) → treat underlying cause; non-sinus rhythm → analyze P waves and P/QRS ratio to identify mechanism

 Atrial fibrillation (AF) and flutter